Capacity Planning Metrics: Tracking and Optimizing Agency Capacity Management

 Some of the main steps for successful benchmarking are:

-• Develop strategies for improvement: Set goals to close potential performance gaps, such as training your workforce or investing in improved technologies.
+- Develop capacity management best practices: Set goals to close potential performance gaps, such as training your workforce or investing in improved technologies.
 Always keep in mind that benchmarking is a continuous process- you should update your data regularly and access the most recent reports to be able to respond to industry trends properly.

 How Do You Communicate Your Resource Planning Metrics to Stakeholders?